premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

 - `GET` is only used to request data from a specified resource.
 Get requests can be cached and bookmarked.
-It remains in the browser history and haS length restrictions.
+It remains in the browser history and has length restrictions.
 GET requests should never be used when dealing with sensitive data.
 - `POST` is used to send data to a server to create/update a resource.
 POST requests are never cached and bookmarked and do not remain in the browser history.
 - `PUT` replaces all current representations of the target resource with the request payload.
 - `DELETE` removes the specified resource.